 This short-term certificate is designed to provide skills in robotics, PLC's, and automated assembly systems.
-Students that earn this Certificate will have in-depth knowledge of FANUC robotics, Alan Bradley PLC's, and the integration of both through an automated work cell.
-They will also gain the skills needed to repair computer hardware and set up computer
+Students who earn this Certificate will have in-depth knowledge of FA-NUC robotics, Alan Bradley PLC's, and the integration of both through an automated work cell.
+They will also gain the skills needed to repair computer hardware and set up computer networks.
+Students will have the knowledge required to work as technicians in manufacturing facilities that use robotics and extensive automation.
+This certificate program is subject to Title IV clock to credit hour conversion.

-CR ILT 106/ INT 120 Concepts of Direct Current 5 ILT 107/ INT 122 Concepts of Alternating Current 5 ILT 194/ INT 184 Programmable Logic Controllers 3 ILT 209/ INT 113 Motor Controls I 3 ILT 211/ INT 113 Troubleshooting Techniques 3 ILT 139 Introduction to Robotic Programming 3 ILT 148 Automatic Controls System 3 ILT 196 Advanced Programmable Logic Controllers 3 Cre edit Hour Total 28
+CR ILT 106/ INT 120 Concepts of Direct Current 5 ILT 107/ INT 122 Concepts of Alternating Current 5 ILT 194/ INT 184 Programmable Logic Controllers 3 ILT 209/ INT 113 Motor Controls I 3 ILT 211/ INT 113 Troubleshooting Techniques 3 ILT 139 Introduction to Robotic Programming 3 ILT 148 Automatic Controls System 3 ILT 196 Advanced Programmable Logic Controllers 3